JoeYichong/easyMethod/README.md

-<h1>easyMethod#Preconditions</h1>
+<h1>easyMethod#Require</h1>

-  Inspired by the concept of 'Design by Contract(DBC)' and coding practice, the methods in <code>Preconditions</code> class are designed primarily for checking preconditions of the calling methods or constructors before their actual operations begin to execute, e.g. as demonstrated below:
+  Inspired by the concept of 'Design by Contract(DBC)' and coding practice, the methods in <code>Require</code> class are designed primarily for checking Require of the calling methods or constructors before their actual operations begin to execute, e.g. as demonstrated below:

 <h3>Example 1</h3>
 <pre>
 public int getLength(String target){
-     Preconditions.argumentNotNull("String target", target);
+     Require.argumentNotNull("String target", target);
      return target.length();
 }
 new OtherPrecTests().getLength(null);